kishalayb18/BookLoop/README.md

 ### Description
-It is an Android based project using XML as the frontend, Java as the backend language and Google Firebase Realtime Database as the database.
-Purpose of this project is to bridge the communication gap between used books' buyers and sellers.
+It is an Android-based project using XML as the frontend, Java as the backend language and Google Firebase Realtime Database as the database.
+This project aims to bridge the communication gap between used books buyers and sellers.

 ### Technology Stack
 - Frontend XML
 - Backend Android using JAVA
 - Database GCP Firebase
-- Tool androidStudio
+- Tool android studio

 ### Contributors